joneisenb/joneisenb/README.md

 </div>
 <br>

-- 🔭 I’m currently working on expanding my knowledge of 3D Web Development.
+- 🔭 I’m currently working on an isometric roguelike game revolving around frogs.
-- 🌱 I’m currently learning Three.js, and interaction in 3D space.
+- 🌱 I’m currently learning the Godot Game Engine, specifically 2D Isometric Games.
-- 💬 Ask me about how to improve interpersonal skills.
+- 💬 Talk to me about you favorite music genre.
 - ⚡ Fun fact: I have played competitive League of Legends where I reached top 3000!